 [Section 52 inserted by No. 22 of 2012 s.
 39.]

-53. Bush fire liaison officers and Chief Bush Fire Control Officers
+53. Bush fire liaison officers and Chief Bush Fire Control Officers continue in office

 (1) The appointment of a person as a bush fire liaison officer in accordance with section 12 of the former Bush Fires Act that has effect immediately before the transfer time continues to have effect as the designation of the person as a bush fire liaison officer under section 12 of the amended Bush Fires Act.